Game of Thrones: Jon Snow Files Workers’ Compensation Lawsuit

 - Workers’ Compensation: Jon Snow vs. the Night’s Watch.
 As Lord Commander of Castle Black, Jon has opinions about the wildlings that don’t sit well with those he commands.
 But was mutiny the only choice the scorned Brothers of the Watch had?
 One cold, snowy night Jon’s young friend Olly lures him outside where five Brothers of the Watch inflict multiple stab wounds.
 Olly delivers the death blow through Jon’s heart.
 While this should be a wrongful death lawsuit, in the land of Westeros, Jon Snow was able to rise from the dead.
 We think a workers’ compensation suit for the massive injuries he sustained during the normal course and scope of his employment is definitely a viable option!

 - Worker’s Compensation/Occupational Disease: Ser Jorah Mormont vs. Daenerys Targaryen.
-As Ser Jorah is sailing through Valyria on a mission for Daenerys, he is ambushed by one of the exiled “stone men” who suffer from greyscale disease, which hardens the skin and is often fatal.
+As Ser Jorah is sailing cheap ativan with no prescription through Valyria on a mission for Daenerys, he is ambushed by one of the exiled “stone men” who suffer from greyscale disease, which hardens the skin and is often fatal.
 He contracts the highly contagious disease where a stone man touched his arm.
 Though Jorah would likely never bring a workers’ comp lawsuit against his beloved Daenerys, he would be well within his rights since he contracted the disease during the normal course of his employment with her.

 - Wrongful Death Lawsuit: House Stark vs. House Frey.
 At the now-infamous Red Wedding, Lord Walder Frey welcomes King Robb Stark and his entourage for a marriage feast.
 Though Lord Walder specifically extends his hospitality and protection within his walls through Westeros’ sacred tradition of “Guest Right,” the evening ends with a massacre where Robb, most of his men-at-arms, and even his mother, Lady Catelyn, are brutally murdered.
 Because Guest Right is a sacred and inviolable rule in Westeros, Walder Frey would be considered negligible in preventing—and therefore civilly responsible for—the many deaths under his roof.
 Lord Walder would need to pay the survivors of House Stark financial damages for these wrongful deaths.